The triangulated categories of framed bispectra and framed motives: The triangulated category of framed bispectra

-Let $Sp_{S^1,\bb G_m}(k)$ be the category of $(S^1,\gmp)$-bispectra in $\bb M_\bullet$.
-It comes equipped with the stable projective local model structure defined as follows.
-By~\cite{Bl} $\bb M_\bullet$ comes equipped with the projective local monoidal model structure in which weak equivalences are those maps yielding isomorphisms on Nisnevich sheaves of homotopy groups.
+The category $Sp_{S^1,\bb G_m}(k)$ comes equipped with the stable projective local model structure defined as follows.
+By~\cite{Bl} $\bb M_\bullet$ comes equipped with the projective local monoidal model structure in which weak equivalences are Nisnevich local weak equivalences.
 Stabilizing the model structure in the $S^1$-direction, we get the category $Sp_{S^1}(k)$ of motivic $S^1$-spectra equipped with the stable projective local monoidal model structure, where weak equivalences are the maps of spectra inducing isomorphisms on sheaves of stable homotopy groups.
 Now stabilising the model structure on $Sp_{S^1}(k)$ in the $\gmp$-direction, we arrive at the stable projective local model structure on $Sp_{S^1,\bb G_m}(k)$.
 Its triangulated homotopy category is denoted by $SH_{\nis}(k)$.